ya6/rsschool-cv/cv.md

 An example of development on JS is a script for marking a picture of a photo wallpaper with a wall size, you can see it here [here](https://stock-up.by/wallpaper).

+## Courses

+    - self-study based on books and videos

 ## Skills
 To develop and deploy my sites, I went the usual way: